residence

 1 Halsbury Close, Stanmore, HA7 3DY

 Grade II Modernist House designed by German emigre architect Rudolf Frankel for his sister and family in 1938.
-The house remains relatively intact and retains the layout and original features which adhere to Modernist principles of the era.
+The house remains remarkably intact and retains the layout and original features which adhere to Modernist principles of the era.
+Guided tours at 10:00, 12:00, 14:00 and 16:00.

 Stanmore